-- (iii) The results of the risk based documentary checks carried out on the returned journey logs is included in the report. - (iv) The results of the non-compliances identified as a result of information shared between the Irish CA and the French Authorities is also included. - (v) In this report, category 1 inspections include all transport inspections carried out at slaughter plants and those carried out at the place of departure which are typically inspections carried out at assembly centres (bovine and ovine animals) and holdings (pigs) on consignments before they are transported on a long journey (exported). - (vi) Category 2 inspections include inspections carried out at livestock markets, as well as inspections carried out on consignments of animals at Rosslare port and Waterford port just prior to animals being loading onto a vessel for export.
-Inspections at Dublin Port and Shannon Airport are also included - (vii) Ireland implements a system whereby approximately 25% of returned journey logs are selected for detailed checks after the completion of the journey.
+- (iii) The results of the risk based documentary checks carried out on the returned journey logs is included in the report. - (iv) In this report, category 1 inspections include all transport inspections carried out at slaughter plants and those carried out at the place of departure which is typically an assembly centre (bovine and ovine animals) or holding (pigs) on consignments before they are transported on a long journey (exported). - (v) Category 2 inspections include inspections carried out at livestock markets, as well as inspections carried out on consignments of animals at Rosslare port and Waterford port just prior to animals loading onto a vessel for export.
+Inspections at Dublin Port and Shannon Airport are also included - (vi) Ireland implements a system whereby approximately 25% of returned journey logs are selected for detailed checks after the completion of the journey.
 The selection of these journey logs is based on the risk of non compliance associated with the transporter responsible for the individual journeys.
-DAFM officials with responsibility for assessing these journey logs are instructed to deal with minor deficiencies at a local level and report any major deficiencies to the CCA for further action. - (viii) In addition to the journey log checks mentioned (iii) above, non-compliances detected on foot of the information provided to the Irish CA as part of the ongoing system of formal collaboration with the French Authorities that has been in place since 2011 are included under documentary checks (Watering and feeding, journey times and resting)
+DAFM officials with responsibility for assessing these journey logs are instructed to deal with minor deficiencies at a local level and report any major deficiencies to the CCA for further action. - (vii) In addition to the journey log checks mentioned (iii) above, non-compliances detected on foot of the information provided to the Irish CA as part of the ongoing system of formal collaboration with the French Authorities that has been in place since 2011 are included under documentary checks (Watering and feeding, journey times and resting)